clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 `juxt` takes a variable number of functions.

-`juxt` returns a function that will return a vector consisting of the result of each of those functions to a provided argument.
+`juxt` returns a function that will return a vector consisting of the result of applying each of those functions to a provided argument.

 ```clojure
 TBD: examples
 ```

-TBD: Simple image accompaniment.

 <a id="comp_desc"></a>
 ### comp